-If you intend to make this Parisian flan in advance, I would recommend baking it a few days before and leaving it on the countertop.
+If you intend to make this Parisian flan in advance, I would recommend baking it a few days before and leaving it in the fridge.
 Use a cake cover to cover the top and it should last beautifully for 5-6 days.

 - 1 pastry pie crust

 - 4 eggs

 - 3/4cup of maizena (cornflour)

 - Heat the milk and the vanilla extract in a pan, and bring it to a boil.